freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 1290.1

-You will want to print what that sentece is asking for.
-You should know how to make that query, but lets see how to get there. `SQL` stands for "Structured Query Language".
+You will want to print what that sentence is asking for.
+You should know how to make that query, but lets practice a little first. `SQL` stands for "Structured Query Language".
 It's the language you have been using to manage your relational databases.
 In the psql prompt, view all the data in the students table like you have done many times.

 #### HINTS